 functions is provided for debugging purposes only.

-Its behavior may change in the future and programs should not depend on any
+It’s behavior may change in the future and programs should not depend on a

 Return a string containing the name of the function referenced by the function handle fcn_handle.